ashfurrow/blog/source/blog/2015-10-07-star-trek-voyager-in-40-hours.markdown

 A lot of Star Trek fans dislike _Voyager_.
 After _TNG_ resurrected the franchise in the late Eighties, things looked good for Star Trek, but TNG was plagued by a lot of problems.
 Fundamentally, two sets of writers were battling for control of the series – one group wanted to write interpersonal dramas, and another group wanted to write planet-of-the-week romps.
 Once _TNG_ ended, the first group went on to write _DS9_, the space soap opera, and the second group wrote Voyager.

 So that's how Voyager got its (somewhat deserved) reputation as a bit campy.
-It's even somewhat loathed by nerds.
+It's even a bit loathed by nerds.
 But I would agree with Wu, who pointed out that _Voyager_'s "hit rate" is higher than _TNG_'s.
 Pick any random episode, and it's more likely to be a good one.
 Additionally, it's episodic nature makes it easy to drop in for an episode or two, unlike _DS9_.

 ![Scene from _Timeless_.](/img/blog/2015-10-07-star-trek-voyager-in-40-hours/crash.jpg)